relaypro-open/legion/README.md

 ## Summary

-Legion is a Hadoop MapReduce tool that turns big, messy data sources into clean, normalized flat files ready for ingestion into relational tables in a data warehouse (e.g., Postgres COPY).
+Legion is a Hadoop MapReduce tool that programmatically extracts columns or fields from large, messy data sources, cleans them, and organizes them into normalized flat files ready for ingestion into relational tables in a data warehouse (e.g., Postgres COPY).

-In its current form, it is particularly suited to analytical data warehouses (as opposed to transactional databases) where a trivial amount of data loss is acceptable.
-Its current bias is towards skipping rather than fixing bad records, though additional tools to change this are in development.

 Legion currently supports:

 * Input data in JSON (one object per line) or CSV formats
-* One large input file or hundreds of thousands of tiny input files
+* Combining small files to prevent performance slowdowns
-* Gracefully ignoring corrupt files rather than throwing an exception
+* Gracefully ignoring corrupt files rather than crashing an entire job
-* Skipping or replacing corrupt data fields (e.g., character data in an integer column)
+* Validating data in each individual field or column
 * Splitting a single input (e.g., a JSON object with an array) into multiple, normalized outputs (e.g., a table for the objects, and another for the array elements)
 * Handling compressed data with improper file extensions
 * Re-ordering CSV columns for consistency
+* Etc.

 Hadoop developers may also be interested in leveraging individual Legion components (e.g., input formats) in other MapReduce jobs.